github/codeql/change-notes/1.20/analysis-csharp.md

 ## Changes to QL libraries

 * The class `TrivialProperty` now includes library properties determined to be trivial using CIL analysis.
 This may increase the number of results for all queries that use data flow.
+* Taint-tracking steps have been added for the `Json.NET` package.
+This will improve results for queries that use taint-tracking.

 ## Changes to the autobuilder